moreonion/webform_currency/README.txt

 ======================

 webform_country_list is a simple addon module for the webform module that defines a new webform component.
+It is compatible with webform version 3.

 It's a webform component that lets the user select a country out of a list that you can configure.